 - Head to the nearest park or nature path and walk, hike, or bike

-- Do yoga or exercise outside at the beach or by a river/ another body of water
+- Do yoga or exercise outside at the beach or by a river or another body of water

-- Find a peaceful place outside in nature, sit on a bench or lay in the grass and do nothing or read a book
+- Find a peaceful place outside in nature to lie down or sit on the grass

-If you're more of a nature lover and open to longer exposure, grab some friends or your family and go on a weekend camping trip!
-Spending time in nature regularly can help you feel calmer and more connected, put you in a better mood, and help you get more energized for the day ahead.
+If you love nature and are open to more prolonged exposure, grab some friends or family and go on a weekend camping trip.
+Spending time in nature regularly can help you feel calmer and more connected, put you in a better mood, and help you feel energized for the day ahead.

-In fact, many studies have now shown that there is a link between mental health and diet.
-For example, a study by Jacka, F.N., Mykletun, A., Berk, M., et al. (2011) found that "those with better quality diets were less likely to be depressed, whereas a higher intake of processed and unhealthy foods was associated with increased anxiety."
-Similarly, people on plant-based diets have fewer symptoms of depression, stress, anxiety, and mood disturbances.
+A study by Jacka, F.N., et al. (2011) found that those with quality diets were less likely to experience depression.
+In contrast, a higher intake of processed and unhealthy foods was associated with increased anxiety.
+Similarly, people on plant-based diets may experience fewer symptoms of depression, stress, anxiety, and mood disturbances.
 Although you don't have to be a vegetarian or vegan to achieve positive effects from a plant-based diet, many people also choose this option.

 Frequently Asked Questions (FAQs)